nest-desktop/nest-desktop/docs/user/usage-advance/copy-model.rst

    :align: right
    :target: #

-Choose copied node model in nodes.
+Choose the copied node model for your node (e.g. in the nodes list).

 |br|

 .. note::
-   Copied synapse models can also be applied for synapses.
+   Copied synapse models can also be applied for synapses (analogously as above).